alexcarriero/class_imbalance_project/README.md

  Technical Requirements:

 The simulation was run on University Medical Center Utrecht's High Performance Computer and results were processed on a personal device.
-Technical specifications for both of these devices, and details regarding R package versions is available in Supplementary Materials section A.
+Technical specifications for both of these devices, and details regarding R package versions are available in Supplementary Materials section A.

 Supplementary Materials can be found in this repository: manuscript > supplementary_mat.pdf